Liberation of France: Election context

-While the war was not yet officially over (the German surrender of May 8, 1945 was signed between the two rounds of voting), the elections took place in a difficult political and social context: the economic situation remained very precarious, not all prisoners of war had returned, and many scores were being settled in local political life.
-(See section Justice and retribution below.)
+While the war was not yet officially over (the German surrender of 8 May 1945 was signed between the two rounds of voting), the elections took place in a difficult political and social context: the economic situation remained very precarious, not all prisoners of war had returned, and many scores were being settled in local political life.

 These elections were the first test for the validity of the provisional institutions that had emerged from the Resistance.

 The electoral system in force was the two-round majority system, except in Paris, where elections were held under the proportional system.
 This election was also marked by the participation of women for the first time in France.
-On April 21, 1944, the right to vote had been granted to women by the French Committee of National Liberation, and confirmed by the ordinance of October 5 under the Provisional Government of the French Republic.
+On 21 April 1944, the right to vote had been granted to women by the French Committee of National Liberation, and confirmed by the ordinance of 5 October under the Provisional Government of the French Republic.
 Given the absence of 2 1/2 million prisoners of war, deportees, STO workers, and the ban on voting by career soldiers, the electorate in this election was composed of up to 62% women (although the figure of 53% is also cited).
 Despite the novelty of women voters, there was no particular media reaction, partly because of the difficulties related to the immediate post-war period which were of greater concern, such as returned deportees, prisoner camps, food rationing, and so on.

 The referendum proposed to the French by the Provisional Government (GPRF) contained two questions.
 The first one proposed the drafting of a new Constitution and, consequently, the abandonment of the institutions of the Third Republic.
 Charles de Gaulle advocated for its support, as did all political parties, excepting the radicals, who remained faithful to the Third Republic.
 On 21 October 1945, 96 per cent of the French voted "yes" on the first question of the referendum in favor of changing the institutions: the Assembly elected that day would thus be constituent.

 The second referendum question concerned the powers of this Constituent Assembly.
 Fearing a preponderance of communists in control over it, which would allow them to legally install a power of their own choice, General de Gaulle provided a text strictly limiting its prerogatives: its duration was limited to seven months, the constitutional plans it would draft would be submitted to popular referendum, and finally it could only bring down the government by a motion of censure voted by an absolute majority of its members.
 Most parties supported de Gaulle in advocating a "yes" vote, including the Popular Republican Movement (MRP), the socialists and the moderates, while the communists and radicals pushed for "no".
 Nevertheless, 66 per cent of the electorate approved of limiting the powers of the Assembly by voting "yes" in the referendum.